A feed of everything Purdue Hackers members have shipped.

 New Hack Night dashboard is live!
 Make sure you come check it out this Friday 😁 https://night.purduehackers.com

-Just published the Commit Overflow blog post written by @kart, @Ray, and myself blog.purduehackers.com:posts/commit-overflow-2025
+Just published the Commit Overflow blog post written by unknown-user, unknown-user, and myself https://blog.purduehackers.com/posts/commit-overflow-2025

 The bug is that halt is actually not equivalent to repeat until because repeat until effectively counts up, while halt counts down, which means our robot was literally doing instructions backwards.
 Here's the very silly sequence of factors that led us to not discovering this until literally today...